Maryland Early EdCorp

 Overview

-• have a high school diploma, GED, or be enrolled in a high school career and technical education program.
+- A high school diploma, GED, or enrollment in a high school career and technical education program

-• provide documentation of a successfully passed criminal background check and be eligible to work in the United States.
+- Documentation of a criminal background clearance and eligibility to work in the United States

 Maryland Early EdCorp is a project of the Center for Early Childhood Education and Intervention (CECEI) at the University of Maryland, College Park.
 Development of the program was funded by the Maryland State Department of Education as part of the Maryland Rebuilds initiative.